liangling98/liangling98.github.io/_pages/about.md

 Current research interests
 ======
 - **Optimization**: Fast algorithms for large-scale conic programming and its applications
-- **Machine Learning and Data Science**: Optimal experimental design and learning to optimize
+- **Machine Learning and Data Science**: Optimal experimental design and learn to optimize
 - **Scientific Computing**: Numerical linear algebra and numerical analysis